Walking around a Magic Town – silver capital of the world Taxco

 3) silver with a 925 sign on it.
 Everything made here in Taxco has to have a silversmith personal initials and the certification and the registration of the shop with the guarantee.

-After the main info about silver, we had some time to stroll around the shop and get jewelry at affordable prices.
+After we heard main information about silver, we had some time to stroll around the shop and get jewelry at affordable prices.
 I finally bought a pair of earrings I wanted to buy already 2 years ago when I was in Mexico City.

 Once we did some shopping, the van took us to the centre of Taxco where we hopped on a local bus to get us closer to the main square where the van could not enter.
 The white little Beettle taxi cars characteristic for Taxco were all around the town.